elastic/quark/README.md

 	*errno*
 	is set.

-*	No pointers to internal state are returned, data is allocated by the caller and the library copies out.
+*	Quark returns pointers to internal state, which must not be modified and/or stored.
+	In the case of multithreading, these pointers should not be accessed if another thread is driving
+	**quark**
+	through
+	quark\_queue\_get\_events(3).

 *	No threads are created, the library is driven solely through quark\_queue\_get\_events(3).